July 5, 2026

 Your NPS score comes from subtracting detractors from promoters.
 A score of 30 means 30% more customers love you than dislike you.

 But here's what makes NPS critical for small businesses: it predicts referral growth.
-Nearly 68% of consumers are influenced by brand stories, and promoters become the storytellers who shape how others perceive your brand.
+Promoters become the storytellers who shape how others perceive your brand, turning satisfied customers into a channel that brings in new ones.

 Customer service ROI follows a simple formula: ((money gained - money spent) / money spent) x 100.
 NPS helps you identify which customers generate the highest returns through referrals and repeat purchases.

-Think of CSAT vs NPS as checking different vital signs.
+Think of CSAT, NPS, and CES as checking different vital signs.

 CSAT measures satisfaction with specific interactions.
 It answers: "Did we handle this moment well?"
 This helps you fix immediate problems and avoid common customer service mistakes.